juliusross1/Accessible-LaTeX-Thesis-Template/README.md

 pdflatex thesis.tex
 ```

+As usual, you may need to run pdflatex twice to update the tableofcontents or listoffigures.

 ## How to use latexml to produce an epub file
 Here are [Instructions on installing LaTeXMml](https://math.nist.gov/~BMiller/LaTeXML/get.html).
 To run it try the following from the command line
 ```